acumos/acumos-onnx-client/docs/tutorial/index.rst

 How to test & run your ONNX model
 =================================

-This on-boarding client can also be used to test and run your ONNX model, regardless of whether you want to on-board it or not in Acumos.
+This on-boarding client can also be used to test and run your onnx model, regardless of whether you want to on-board it or not in Acumos.
-You have to follow the two main steps, first Launch the model runner server and then fill the skeleton client file to create the ONNX client.
+You have to follow the two main steps, first Launch the model runner server and then fill the skeleton client file to create the onnx client.

 We assume that:

-        - You have installed `acumos_model_runner <https://pypi.org/project/acumos-model-runner/>`__ package
+- You have installed `acumos_model_runner <https://pypi.org/project/acumos-model-runner/>`__ package.
-        - You have dumped the model bundle locally as explained above
+- You have dumped the model bundle locally as explained above.

-We use a client-server architecture to test & run onnx models, first you have to launch your model locally to create the server, then you have to use a python sript as an onnx client to interact with the server.
+We use a client-server architecture to test & run onnx models, first you have to launch your model runner locally to create the server, then you have to use a python sript as an onnx client to interact with the server.

 Launch model runner server
 ==========================

-The local server part can be started quite simply as follows:
+The local server part can be started quite simply as follows :

 .. code:: bash